 So… no pressure.
 Let’s begin.

-The “I” or “me” is usually made up of the following 4 layers:
+The “I” or “me”, our subjective experience, is usually made up of the following 4 layers:

 - First, I have my social personality: how I behave based on what I think other people are thinking about me.
 Its messed up, I know.

 - Next layer in the “I” cake is thinking: This is the mental monologue I usually associate my own self with.The way this works is that in the background I have pure awareness without any specific content, and this incessant mental monologue just clogs up the whole system, so to speak, so that my awareness becomes dim in every other area of life experience other than this never ending mental chatter of what she said, what I should have said, what I will say, how wonderful the party will be, what to get out of the next staff meeting… etc. As Robert Frost would say:

 - Deeper still: Unconscious neural patterns (how the brain got wired from childhood) that trigger those emotions that color and trigger thinking.
-Hint: a lot of these patterns are our 98% genetically coded chimpanzee type behavior, behavior patterns we inherited as a member of the mammalian-primate family, that are now camouflaged as complex human social behavior, having been “humanized” in our childhood.
+Hint: a lot of these patterns are our 98% genetically coded – behavior patterns we inherited as a member of the mammalian-primate family – that are now camouflaged as complex human social behavior, having been “humanized” during our childhood.

 And then of course there is…

-The Fifth Element: The “I am” awareness that is before all content and memory, the “cosmic witness”, or consciousness itself: the mystery that bedevils all of science, the most mysterious phenomenon in the known universe.
+The Fifth Element: The bare naked awareness that is before all content and memory, the “cosmic witness”, or consciousness itself – the mystery that bedevils all of science, the most mysterious phenomenon in the known universe.
 How does the mind, subjectivity, the thing we feel is our soul, arise in a universe seemingly made of nothing but atoms forged in the stars?